Ruin0x11/jikyuu/README.md

-# jikyuu
+# jikyuu (時給)

 A tool to estimate the amount of time spent working on a Git repository.

-It is a direct port of [git-hours](https://github.com/kimmobrunfeldt/git-hours), written in Node, because the code was many years out of date and no longer builds.
+It is a direct port of [git-hours](https://github.com/kimmobrunfeldt/git-hours), written in Node.js, because the code was many years out of date and no longer builds.

 Note that the information provided is only a rough estimate.